This website uses cookies to help you make the most of your visit.

 Pharmacy context

-This pharmacy is located within a parade of shops in Romford.
-It provides a variety of services including the New Medicine Service (NMS), seasonal flu vaccinations and onsite blood pressure testing.
-It also prepares medicines in multi-compartment compliance packs for people who have difficulty remembering to take their medicines.
+This is a small branch of the Boots pharmacy chain located in Romford, Essex in a parade of shops.
+It dispenses people’s prescriptions, sells over‐the‐counter medicines, and provides health advice.
+It offers the New Medicine Service (NMS), blood pressure checks and some medicines through the Pharmacy First service.
+And it also offers flu vaccinations during the autumn and winter seasons.
+It prepares medicines in multi‐compartment compliance packs for people who have difficulty remembering to take their medicines.
+And offers a delivery service.

 Inspection summary findings